Ila, Georgia

 Ila is a city in Madison County, Georgia, United States.
 The population was 350 at the 2020 census.

 History

+Ila was first settled in the mid-1800s by farmers from North Carolina and Virginia.
+The community became an agricultural one and growing corn, cotton, soybeans, wheat, and other crops.

 The Georgia General Assembly incorporated the Town of Ila in 1910.
 Ila is a name derived from the Choctaw language meaning "dead".

 Geography

 Ila is located in northwestern Madison County at 34°10′25″N 83°17′34″W (34.173692, -83.292706).
 The city is concentrated around the intersection of Georgia State Route 98 and Georgia State Route 106.
 SR 106 leads south-southwest 16 mi to Athens and north-northeast 15 mi to Carnesville, while SR 98 leads west-northwest 10 mi to Commerce and southeast 5 mi to Danielsville, the Madison county seat.

 According to the United States Census Bureau, Ila has a total area of 0.8 sqmi, of which 0.001 sqmi, or 0.13%, are water.
 Ila sits on a ridge between the South Fork of the Broad River to the south and its tributary, Furnace Creek, to the northeast.
 The city is part of the Savannah River watershed.